forcedotcom/source-deploy-retrieve/README.md

 ### Testing with the command line

-Engage with the exports on the command line by running:
+Interact with the package exports on the command line by running:

 `yarn repl`